tmux-python/tmuxp/README.rst

 `Documentation`_ homepage (also in `中文`_)

-Want to learn more about tmux itself?
-Read `The Tao of Tmux`_.
+Want to learn more about tmux itself? `Read The Tao of Tmux online`_.

 .. _tmuxp on Travis CI: http://travis-ci.org/tony/tmuxp
 .. _Documentation: http://tmuxp.rtfd.org/